arne182/ArnePilot/README.md

 - No disengage for seat belt remove and door opened.
 Practical for when stopping and then someone opens a door so that the car does not drive into the lead
 - No fingerprint compatibility problems.
 A completely different way to combine and split Fingerprints so that they always work I.e. comma is not supporting rav4h 2019 because of this Fingerprint method.
 Mine is better
 - Forward collision warning actually brakes for you.
-- We also have enabled commas e2e model which will only work between 11 MPH to 29 MPH.
-Commas e2e model helps slows down for traffic light, stop sign, etc. e2e, traffic model and mapd all works together to help you stop at the light.
-All of this can be turned off via `/data/openpilot/op_edit.py`.
 - Smart speed (smart speed is essentially speedlimit which eon will not go over unless you have set custom offset) can be overridden by pressing gas above the current smart speed.
 - Hands on wheel sensing to comply with European driving regulations by [alfhern](https://github.com/move-fast)
 - Blind Spot Monitoring for all of the toyota which will be added to control ALC(vision based lane change from comma.ai).
 For right now it is always on.
 It will flash rapidly when stopped and if the object is detected.